johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 })
 ```

 Let's go ahead and fill them in now based on what we know.
-We'll sketch a static version of the object, just to see what we're trying to generate in the code we're about to write:
+We'll sketch a static version of the object, just to see what we're trying to generate dynamically in the code we're about to write:

 ```typescript
 {